-h.
-Primary Entry

-- i.
-For commercial/institutional/mixed-use buildings: - At least one entry door is required for each business with a ground floor frontage. - Each entrance shall be covered, recessed, or treated with a permanent architectural feature in such a way that weather protection is provided. - All primary ground-floor common entries shall be oriented to the street or a public space directly facing the street, or placed at an angle up to 45 degrees from an adjacent street.
-Primary ground-floor common entries shall not be oriented to the interior or to a parking lot. - Courtyards, plazas and similar entry features may be utilized to satisfy the building entrance requirement when these features are designed to connect the adjacent street edge to the main building entrance.

-ii.
-For residential buildings:

-- Entry door.
+- Each entrance shall be covered, recessed, or treated with a permanent architectural feature in such a way that weather protection is provided. - All primary ground-floor common entries shall be oriented to the street or a public space directly facing the street, not to the interior or to a parking lot, or placed at an angle up to 45 degrees from an adjacent street. - Courtyards, plazas and similar entry features may be utilized to satisfy the building entrance requirement when these features are designed to connect the adjacent street edge to the main building entrance. - ii.
+For residential buildings: - Entry door.
 The primary public entrance to each building unit shall be covered, recessed, or treated with a permanent architectural feature in such a way that weather protection is provided. - All primary ground-floor common entries of multifamily buildings or individual unit entries of attached residential units that front the street shall be oriented to the street or public right-of-way, not to the interior or to a parking lot. - i.
 Building projections.
-Building projections are allowed as follows (see Figure 9):

-- i.
-Architectural elements such as eaves, cornices and cornices may project up to one foot from the face of the building. - ii.
-Bay windows and balconies may project up to four feet from the face of the building.
-Balconies that project into the right-of-way shall have a minimum vertical clearance of 12 feet from sidewalk grade or be mounted at the floor elevation, whichever is greater. - iii.
-See also Subsection 4.132 (.06) M. 2.
-C. for standards related to weather protection.
+Building projections are allowed as follows: - Architectural elements such as eaves, cornices and cornices may project up to 1' from the face of the building. - Bay windows and balconies may project up to 4' from the face of the building Balconies that project into the right-of-way shall have a minimum vertical clearance of 10 feet from sidewalk grade - iii.
+See also Section 2.C for standards related to weather protection

+Deleted: Weather protection, such as awnings may project up to 6' from the face of the building.
+Weather protection across the length of the building face is encouraged.
+Elements that project into the right-of-way shall have a minimum vertical clearance of 8' from sidewalk grade.

-Figure 9.
-Building Projections
+Figure X. Building Projections

-N. OFF STREET PARKING AND LOADING
+M. OFF STREET PARKING AND LOADING